Dive-into-Systems/rs/documentation/Summer25_Tools_User_Guide/circuit_truth.md

 4. For good circuit placement, abide by the same invariants as outlined in the previous section.

 ## Examples of prepopulating the circuit
+# Example 1: not disabling generate but prepopulating the circuit with a statement
 ```html
 <div class="ptx-runestone-container">
             <div class="runestone">